Data Processing Agreement (“DPA”)

-- Duration: As between SIA and Customer, the duration of the data processing under this DPA is until the expiration or termination of the Agreement in accordance with its terms.
+- Duration: As between SIS and Customer, the duration of the data processing under this DPA is until the expiration or termination of the Agreement in accordance with its terms.

-- Nature of the processing: SIA provides support to the Customer in their use of the Licensed Software as more particularly described in the Agreement.
+- Nature of the processing: SIS provides support to the Customer in their use of the Products as more particularly described in the Agreement.